adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 You can find the full code for this project here on GitHub: [adipasquale/techcrunch-incremental-scrapy-spider-with-mongodb](https://github.com/adipasquale/techcrunch-incremental-scrapy-spider-with-mongodb).

 You can deploy your spider to [ScrapingHub cloud](https://scrapinghub.com/scrapy-cloud), and schedule it to run daily on their servers.
-I'm not affiliated to them, it's just an awesome product and their free plan already does a lot.
+I'm not affiliated to them in any way, it's just an awesome product and their free plan already does a lot.
 By the way, ScrapingHub is the main contributor to the fully open-source Scrapy project that we just used.

 To go further, you can implement a new `force_rescrape` argument, that will bypass our limit and force going through all the items again.